npclaudiu/git-server-exploration/README.md

 # Git Server PoC

 > Disclaimer: This project is an experiment in an early stage of development and
 > there is no intent to make it production-ready.
-The documentation is
+The documentation might be
 > incomplete and the code is subject to change.

 ## Introduction